-- all assets are allocated to reportable segments other than corporate assets, insurance policy investments and financial asset at FVOCI (2020: same). - all liabilities are allocated to reportable segments other than corporate liabilities. - liabilities for which segments are jointly liable are allocated in proportion to segment assets.
+- all assets are allocated to reportable segments other than corporate assets and financial asset at FVOCI (2021: corporate assets, insurance policy investments and financial asset at FVOCI). - all liabilities are allocated to reportable segments other than corporate liabilities. - liabilities for which segments are jointly liable are allocated in proportion to segment assets.